-Panhala was the seat of the Chattrapatis of Kolhapur.
 The Maharajas of Kolhapur share common ancestry with the erstwhile royal house of Satara.
 Satara and Kolhapur came into being in 1707, following a succession dispute.
-When Shahu, the son of Sambhaji who was taken prisoner by the Mughals, was released, Maharani Tara Bai (widow of Chatrapati Rajaram, younger son of Shivaji Maharaj) refused to accept him and proclaimed her son Shivaji I, as king.
+When Shahu, the son of Sambhaji who was taken prisoner by the Mughals, was released, Tara Bai (widow of Rajaram, younger son of Shivaji Maharaj) refused to accept him and proclaimed her son Shivaji I, as king.
 Two separate principalities become an established fact by 1710.
 While Shahu established himself at Satara, Tarabai set up her capital at Kolhapur.

-Kolhapur has a number of forts, temples and places of great historical importance.
-Some of the places like the Shri Mahalakshmi Temple, Katyani Temple, Panhala Fort and the palaces of the erstwhile royals are a must visit.
+Some of the places like the Shri Mahalakshmi Temple, Katyani Temple, Panhala Fort, the Shri Chhatrapati Shahu Museum, the Rankala lake and the palaces of the erstwhile royals are a must visit.

-Kolhapur is known for its special cuisine characterized by its use of chilli.
+Kolhapur is known for its special cuisine characterized by its use of chili.
 The delicacies made of red meat in Kolhapuri style are also popular.
-Snacks of Kolhapur like misal pav and batata vada are also popular.
+Tambda rassa and Pandhara rassa are two delicious gravies served here.
+Misal pav and batata vada are popular snacks served here.